Matthewacon/cx/docs/src/feature_headers/cx_idioms_h/same_value.md

   decltype(V1) == decltype(V2) && V1 == V2
   ```
   ---
+  The following constraints must be satisfied for this condition:
   1. The underlying types of `V1` and `V2` are the same.
   2. The values of `V1` and `V2` the same.